Dockershelf/dockershelf/README.md

 *Dockershelf* is a repository that serves as a collector for docker recipes that are universal, efficient and slim.
 We keep adding "shelves", which are holders for the different versions of a popular language or application.

-Images are updated, tested and published *weekly* via a [Github Actions workflow](https://github.com/Dockershelf/dockershelf-stable/actions).
+Images are updated, tested and published *weekly* via a [Github Actions workflow](https://github.com/Dockershelf/dockershelf/actions).

-## Dockershelf unstable

-This is Dockershelf unstable.
-It contains dockerfiles based on Debian Sid, which usually contains the latest versions of commonly used applications and libraries.
-If you need a more stable distribution for production environments, you might want to have a look at [Dockershelf stable](https://github.com/Dockershelf/dockershelf-stable).

 ## How to download